-This post may have affiliate links.
-When you click on a link we receive a small commission.
+A Solo Woman Traveling uses human-written content that contains affiliate links and is a member of Amazon Services LLC.
+When you make a purchase on a link, we may receive a small commission.
 This is at no extra cost to you.
-See Our Affliate Policy for more info.
+See Our Affiliate Policy and Advertiser Disclosure for more info.

 When I traveled to Northern Italy, I made stops in Verona, Bologna, and Florence!
 I have a good understanding of what these most beautiful cities have to offer!